Aditikumari12/Weather_app/README.md

 # Weather_app
-This is a website is have created using HTML, CSS and JavaScript.
+This is a website I have created using HTML, CSS and JavaScript.